The “New” AIRS Networker FAQ

 • Completing your profile makes it easier for other people to find you and contact you directly should the need arise

 • You can reply to an individual directly or to the entire online community.
 As a rule of thumb, ask yourself whether your message is something the whole list would be interested in, or is your message something only the individual recipient will care about.
-Please avoid “me too” type responses.
+Please avoid “me too” type responses

 • These guidelines are meant to reduce moments of frustration, not create new ones.
 Don't be afraid to speak up or speak out about an issue.
 The AIRS Networker is and should be a fun and breezy way to learn about the I&R profession around the world